4 Tips to Maximising the Impact of Your Prototype

 Communicate Your Vision

 Communicating your vision is a key element of the prototyping process, plus this isn’t something that you should skip out on.
 It helps everyone on your team understand the direction of your product and keeps them on track.
 A clear vision can help you prioritise resources and deliver a successful prototype.
 It also ensures that you are not constantly making revisions to your design because it doesn’t align with your goal.
-You should consider establishing your prototype’s goals as soon as possible.
+You should consider establishing your prototype’s goals as soon as possible and passing them on to the toolmaking company you’ve chosen to ensure everything runs smoothly.

 This way, you can determine how much time to spend on each step of the prototyping process.
 In terms of the prototype itself, make sure it represents the true look and feel of the final product.
 This will help users and investors better understand the concept behind the product.
 Overall, you need to communicate what it is that you want exactly.